 The play does not quite follow the usual conventions of scriptwriting – most notably, the stage directions are rather vague and atmospheric, and not actual directions – and thus might not be the easiest introduction to the reading of script.
 But we see scripts every day – on TV, in movies, on podcasts (even most nonfiction ones are clearly at least partially scripted), on youtube, even on commercials.
 And yet, even most people who read for pleasure will never read a script after they had to struggle through an inadequately footnoted edition of Romeo and Juliet and/or Hamlet in school.
 I can only hope that the experience of reading a script starring beloved characters in a familiar setting will take the edge off the unfamiliar format, and maybe encourage (especially kid) readers to try another script.
 Harry Potter made reading novels fun and cool and inviting for kids during my childhood and for the kids who have come since (though those ungrateful wee ones never had to wait for TWO YEARS to find out what happened!
 THEY WILL NEVER KNOW MY SUFFERING.), so hopefully HPCC can work even a little of that magic for reading scripts.

-As far as the content, I was pleased to see the narrative torch being primarily passed to new characters – Harry’s story ended with the seventh book and he’s being the Bilbo, passing on the plot tokens to the new kids – though I was less satisfied that the now-adult main characters seemed to have forgotten what subtext is, and in Harry’s case, what is personality was.
+As far as the content, I was pleased to see the narrative torch being primarily passed to new characters – Harry’s story ended with the seventh book and he’s being the Bilbo, passing on the plot tokens to the new kids – though I was less satisfied that the now-adult main characters seemed to have forgotten what subtext is, and in Harry’s case, what his personality was.
 (Also, where are Neville and Luna?
 Too pure for these sad-sack alternate realities apparently.)
 The entire thing read like a really bizarre fanfiction at many points (Voldemort and Bellatrix getting it on, a mental image that literally nobody asked for?
 Bellatrix somehow not only totally hiding her pregnancy from everyone, but failing to announce it in every single sentence like you know she totally would because she is a Voldy groupie?
 Improbably convenient time travel devices?
 The Trolley Witch?????).
-I don’t mean that as an insult – there’s plenty of quality fanfiction out there, 50 Shades of Grey emphatically not included – but an observation on how this doesn’t mesh with the rest of the HP universe all that well.
+I don’t mean it as an insult to call it fanfiction – I’ve read plenty of quality fanfiction, and plenty of trash too if I’m being honest – but an observation on how this doesn’t mesh with the rest of the HP universe all that well.
 That all said – Scorpius Malfoy makes the entire thing worth it.
 I am not exaggerating.